 “I don’t see any product feeds.”

 If your products are submitted to the Google Merchant Center through an API connection, you may not see any product feeds at all.
-To confirm an API connection, select the overflow menu at the top-right of the Google Merchant Center page and select API Diagnostics.
+To confirm an API connection, click on the Wrench icon at the top-right of the Google Merchant Center page and select “Content API.”

-If you see an API Diagnostics graph, this is an indicator that your products are being fed via API, in which case you have no product feed to download.
-Speak to your Feedonomics representative about downloading a copy of your current product data.
+If you see a Diagnostics graph, this is an indicator that your products are being fed via API.

 “I’m using Google Sheets to submit my products.”

-- On the Products > Feeds page, select the name of your Google Sheets–based product feed
+- On the Products > Feeds page, select “Open” under the name of your Google Sheets–based product feed.

-- From within Google Sheets, select File > Download As > Comma-separated values
+- From within Google Sheets, select File > Download > Comma-separated values (.csv, current sheet).

 Still having problems with your Google Merchant Center, or want a better optimized feed?
 Our full-service team can help!
 Reach out to us for a free demo below!